 Tahoe ranges in depth, but the deepest point is in Crystal Bay, Nevada, where the lake is 1,645 feet deep.

 What is the size of Lake Tahoe?

 Lake Tahoe is 21.75 miles long and 11.81 miles wide.
-There are nearly 192 miles of shorelines around Lake Tahoe.
+There are 72 miles of shorelines around Lake Tahoe.

 Truckee is the largest town in the Lake Tahoe area.
 While it doesn't sit lakeside, Truckee offers spectacular architecture that gives a glimpse of what a gold-rush era town looked like.
 The lively town now boasts ample options for shopping, dining, lodging, and exploring for everyone.

 Truckee has a rich history, from the devastating fate of the Donner Party to its status as a stop on the Emigrant Trail.
 Today, Truckee is a popular destination for locals and visitors alike, acting as the creative and vibrant hub of North Tahoe life.

 In Truckee, folks love powder days and backcountry skiing, their majestic mountain views over the train tracks, local eateries and nightlife, and their dogs.